 - (Optional) Expand NIC teaming and configure the following components.

-Select Yes, No, or Inherit from vSwitch to notify switches in the case of failover.
+Select Yes, No, or Inherit from vSwitch to notify switches if a failover occurs.

 This option determines how a physical adapter is returned to active duty after recovering from a failure.
 If failback is set to the default setting of Yes, the adapter returns to active duty immediately upon recovery, displacing the standby adapter that took over its slot, if any.
 If failback is set to No, a failed adapter is left inactive even after recovery until another currently active adapter fails, requiring its replacement.

-Standby Uplinks .
-Use this uplink if one of the active adapter’s connectivity is down.
+- Standby Uplinks .
+Use this uplink if one of the active adapter’s connectivities is down.

 - (Optional) To configure traffic shaping, expand Traffic shaping, click Enabled, and specify the following parameters.